viralpickaxe/screenie-server/README.md

 From looking around for a while all I could find, were some pretty bad APIs that were free, and some pretty awesome APIs that were very (very) expensive.
 So...
 I decided that I would build one.

-If you like it, or want to use it feel free to grab the code and deploy it on your servers :)
+If you like it, or want to use it feel free to grab the code and deploy it on your servers.
+I'm happy to keep on expanding this project, add issues for feature suggestions or submit a pull request. :)

 This was built in 30 minutes during a GCSE Computer Science Lesson.

+*I will be adding a link to a demo soon!*

 ## Install